sparktechao/gesprin-coworking/README.md

-Certainly!
-Here is the README in English, highlighting the use of generic controllers and services for CRUD operations, and mentioning the contributors Emanuel Moura and Jaymeson Mendes.

----

 # NestJS Project with Generic Controllers and Services

 ## Description

 This project is an example application using NestJS and Prisma, which implements a generic model of controller and service to perform CRUD operations.
 The main advantage of this approach is the reuse of code and ease of maintenance, allowing for the quick creation of new entities and their associated operations.
+Additionally, it includes robust error handling to ensure reliable and informative error responses.

 ## Features